 If you’re not using a sous vide machine, make sure you have the sauce ready to go before you pan fry your fish.
 Any delicate white fish will go nicely – try gurnard or whiting for a change.
 I have chosen to use red onions.
-These are both sweeter than white onions and the colour is just perfect for the rosé wine.
+These are both sweeter than white onions and the colour is just perfect for rosé wine.
 The key to this dish is really soft onions and finishing with butter.

-White fish with Rosé Sauce
+White Fish with Rosé Sauce

-2 medium size red onions
+- 2 medium size red onions

-60 grams of butter (30 gr for the sauce, 30 gr for cooking)
+- 60 grams Butter 30 gr for the sauce, 30 gr for cooking

-Salt and pepper to taste.
+- Salt and pepper to taste.

-Squeeze of lemon juice (optional)
+- Squeeze of lemon juice optional

-Vegetable oil for frying if you are using that method.
+- Vegetable oil for frying if you are using that method

 - If you are using a sous vide machine, pre-heat the water to 60ºC.
 Vacuum pack your fish fillets and cook for 30 minutes once the machine has reached temperature.

 - Finely chop the onions.
 Heat half the butter very gently in a saucepan and add the onions.
-Cook slowly until the onions are soft.
+Cook slowly until the onions are really soft.
 Add a saucepan lid if you have one.
 Do not allow to colour.
 Do not be tempted to add the wine and water until the onions are completely soft.

 - Add the wine and water and cook slowly until reduced by half.
 Add salt and pepper and a squeeze of lemon to taste (if using).
 Set aside if you are pan frying your fish.